 Maintaining careful financial records throughout the year can make your life easier by clearly showing what’s coming in and what's going out, you'll help to keep anxiety to a minimum.
 Rather than taking your first look at these records just before the end of January, dedicate a time at the end of each month to review your income for that month and your spending.

 Technology can help make your life easier too.
 Software providers such as QuickBooks can auto-calculate your figures and sort your expenses into categories, providing confidence about how much income tax you owe – all year round.
 This allows room for mindful spending moving forward and room to celebrate your monthly achievements.

 If there is awareness throughout the year, when the time comes to file taxes, everything will be organised, and your work will be simpler to approach.
 This will lessen the stress and create a sense of control.
 We may be delicately and cautiously walking / tiptoeing into 2023, trying not to knock anything over, but know that you can be bold and intentional when it comes to your financial and emotional health and with the goals you set.

 So finally, take a moment to reflect.
 On where you’ve been, where you’re at now and where you’re going to.

-We hope this guide has helped reframe Self Assessment as a chance to take stock of successes in 2020 and set you up with some positive goals or lessons for the year ahead.
+We hope this Self Assessment tax return guide has given you lots of Self Assessment tips to take stock of and set you up with some positive goals for the year ahead.

 With that in mind, best of luck as you embark on the Self Assessment process and get in touch with your accountant or HMRC if you need technical advice at any point!